gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 ### 4.1 Implementation plan

 The way in which would be more appropriate to implement components and subsystem is described below.
-In the choice are mostly taken into account the inherent data centric nature of the services offered by TrackMe and the possible difficulties dealing with the JMSQ service.
+In the choice are mostly taken into account the inherent data centric nature of the services offered by TrackMe and the possible difficulties dealing with the JMQS service.

 According to what is said above, is easy to imagine the order listed below: